-When you sleep, your brain literally shuts off certain areas.
+When you sleep, your brain dramatically lowers the activity of certain areas.
 This is not, however, black and white.
 You are not simply asleep or awake, you can exist somewhere in between, in a drowsy limbo.

 In those productivity slumps our brain has, just as in sleep, turned parts of itself off.

 In a new paper published in eLife, MIT researchers found they could induce this effect in animals by stimulating a brain region known as the thalamic reticular nucleus.
 This region is responsible for sending out slow brain waves that lull your brain into a sleepy haze.

 “When you induce these slow waves across the cortex, animals start to behaviorally act like they’re drowsy.
 They’ll stop moving around, their muscle tone will go down. … I’m inclined to think that happens because the brain begins to transition into sleep, and some local brain regions become drowsy even if you force yourself to stay awake.” —Laura D. Lewis